openmrv/MRV/Formatted/Modules_3/3_reponse_design_CE.md

 *   Download and install Collect and Collect Earth Desktop
 *   Build a survey in Collect
-*   [optional] Generate a sampling grid through Google Earth Engine
+*   Generate a sampling grid through Google Earth Engine
 *   Import a sampling grid to Collect
 *   Export a finalized survey from Collect
 *   Import the survey created in Collect into Collect Earth Desktop